deviserplatform/docs/guide/extensions/modules.md

 >Modules are like a packages and module actions are reusable functional units displayed in edit mode of a page.

 ## Create / Edit Module
 To open module details view, click edit button of a module.
-The module details view of **Security** module is shown below.
+The detailed view of **Security** module is shown below.

 <img class="img-popup" src="../../assets/images/Module_ModuleManagementEdit.png">